The St Rule Club: Golf

 The St Rule Club does not own its own golf course, so like The Royal and Ancient Golf Club, St Andrews Golf Club, The New Golf Club, and the St Regulus Ladies Golf Club, members have playing privileges on all of the seven public golf courses on the St Andrews Links, including the Old Course.
 The St Rule Trophy which is played on the New Course and the Old Course was first played in 1984.
-It is now organised by the St Andrews Links Trust, which forms part of the Scottish Women’s Order of Merit ladies amateur competition, and is used as a qualifier for other trophies including the Curtis Cup.
+It is now organised by the St Andrews Links Trust, which forms part of the Scottish Women's Order of Merit ladies amateur competition, and is used as a qualifier for other trophies including the Curtis Cup.
 The annual St Andrews Ladies Jubilee Open is organised jointly by the St Regulus Ladies Golf Club and The St Rule Club and is played over the Jubilee course at St Andrews Links.

 Name of club

 The club is named after Saint Rule, also known as Saint Regulus.
 Legend has it that he was warned in a dream by an angel to take part of the relics of St Andrew to an unknown place in the north-west.
-The angel told him to stop in a place in Fife, where he built the St Rule's Church that housed the saint's relics, and which was later became St Andrews.
+The angel told him to stop in a place in Fife, where he built the St Rule's Church that housed the saint's relics, and which later became St Andrews.